Why am I on the waiting list?

 The waiting list is managed just as the admissions process is managed, and that is according to the mission of the College.
 Students from the Ozarks region with the most financial need are given priority on the waiting list.

 When do you rank the waiting list?

-We will rank the waiting list after the majority of the admissions decisions for the Fall semester are made, which is typically in late April or early May.
+We will rank the waiting list after the majority of the admissions decisions for the Fall semester are made, which is typically in mid May.
 You may call after that time to learn your approximate position on the waiting list.

 What are my chances of being admitted from the waiting list?